Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Introduction

-with $\wt\beta_i(0,y)\equiv\beta_i>0$ constant along $Y_i$.
-In particular, $h$ is an \emph{even} metric in the sense of Guillarmou \cite{GuillarmouMeromorphic}.\footnote{Thus, as we will show, de Sitter and Schwarzschild-de Sitter spaces fit into this framework, whereas asymptotically flat spacetimes like Schwarzschild (or Kerr) do not.} We change the smooth structure on $\oX$ to only include even functions of $\alpha$, and show how one can then extend the metric $g$ to a stationary metric (denoted $\wt g$, but dropped from the notation in the sequel) on a bigger spacetime $\wt M=\R_{t_*}\times\wt X$, where $t_*$ is a shifted time coordinate.
+with $\wt\beta_i(0,y)\equiv\beta_i>0$ constant along $Y_i$.\footnote{The constancy is required for the Fredholm analysis in Section~\ref{SecPrelim}, and is satisfied for all examples considered in this paper; in the case of Schwarzschild--de~Sitter spacetimes, it amounts to the constancy of the surface gravities of the event and the cosmological horizon.} In particular, $\alpha^{-2}h$ is an \emph{even} asymptotically hyperbolic metric in the sense of Guillarmou \cite{GuillarmouMeromorphic}; for the connection between horizons and asymptotically hyperbolic spaces, we also refer to~\cite{BachelotMotetBachelotSchwarzschild,SaBarretoZworskiResonances} and \cite[Chapter~4]{ChandrasekharBlackHoles}.\footnote{Thus, as we will show, de Sitter and Schwarzschild--de Sitter spaces fit into this framework, whereas asymptotically flat spacetimes like Schwarzschild (or Kerr) do not.} We change the smooth structure on $\oX$ to only include even functions of $\alpha$, and show how one can then extend the metric $g$ to a stationary metric (denoted $\wt g$, but dropped from the notation in the sequel) on a bigger spacetime $\wt M=\R_{t_*}\times\wt X$, where $\ol X\hookrightarrow\wt X^\circ$, and where $t_*$ is a shifted time coordinate.
 Since the operator $d+\delta$ commutes with time translations, it is natural to consider the normal operator family

-acting on differential forms (valued in the form bundle of $M$) on a slice of constant $t_*$, identified with $\wt X$; the normal operator family $\wt\Box(\sigma)$ of $\Box$ is defined completely analogously.
-The proper way to view the normal operator family is as a family of operators on the boundary at infinity of a bordified version of $\wt M$, where one introduces $\tau=e^{-t_*}$ as a new `time' coordinate and adds $\tau=0$, i.e.\ future infinity, to the manifold $\wt M$.
-Thus, the normal operator family naturally lives on $\tau=0$; see \cite[\S{3}]{VasyMicroKerrdS} for details.
+acting on differential forms (valued in the form bundle of $M$) on a slice of constant $t_*$, identified with $\wt X$; that is, every $\pa_{t_*}$ is replaced by multiplication by $-i\sigma$.
+The normal operator family $\wt\Box(\sigma)$ of $\Box$ is defined completely analogously.